nav-solutions/doris/README.md

 - [RINEX format (Wikipedia)](https://en.wikipedia.org/wiki/RINEX)
 - DORIS format

-To contribute to either of our project or join our community, you way
+To contribute or join our community, you may:

 - open an [Issue on Github.com](https://github.com/nav-solutions/doris/issues)
 - follow our [Discussions on Github.com](https://github.com/nav-solutions/discussions)
 - join our [Discord channel](https://discord.gg/EqhEBXBmJh)